 (5) The Board must give written notice of an application for review of a reviewable decision to the person who made the decision.

-[Regulation 28 inserted in Gazette 28 Jun 2013 p.
+[Regulation 28 inserted: Gazette 28 Jun 2013 p.
 2944-5.]

 29. Effect of application for review

 (1) The making of an application for review of a reviewable decision does not affect the operation of the decision or prevent the taking of action to implement it unless the Board, on application by a party to the proceedings, makes an order under subregulation (2).